Personal Finance Toolkit

 The method and timing by which the course is delivered are determined by each LEA.
 Courses may be delivered in person, online, or through a hybrid approach.
 22 Pa.
 Code § 4.41 (related to Scheduling) allows planned instruction offered in summer school to be designed as credit or non-credit offerings.
 Courses offered during the summer or during the school year in an online or hybrid format may provide additional flexibility for students with scheduling conflicts.
 For LEAs offering multiple options, each course must be reported separately and with the associated method of delivery via PIMS.

 Section 1551 specifically states that the course must be completed while a student is in ninth, tenth, eleventh, or twelfth grade.
 As such, courses taken in any other grade do not meet the requirement.
+Students cannot be exempted from the course by taking an assessment.
+In other words, there is no test-out provision.

 -